vcon-dev/wtf-transcript-converter/docs/installation.rst

 Installation
 ============

-The WTF Transcript Converter can be installed via pip or from source.
+vCon WTF can be installed via pip or from source.

 Prerequisites
 -------------